The Special Prisoner

 Some US newspapers and magazines reported that Bruce and other POWs had dubbed Kawakita "The Meatball".
 In the course of the trial, however, it was revealed that mass media, not POWs, had given him this nickname (Shimojima 1993:109).
 The term "meatball" was GI slang for a Japanese soldier, referring to the red sun on the Japanese flag, likening it to a bloody meatball, from the atrocious acts and mass suicides of Japanese soldiers (Shimojima 1993:9).

-See all three court decisions, related sources including Shimojima 1993, and my commentary on nationality issues in The Kawakita treason case on the Yosha Research website.
+See all three court decisions, related sources including Shimojima 1993, and my commentary on nationality issues in The Kawakita treason case on the Yosha Bunko website.